telereso/kmp-core/website/index.md

 # About

-KMP stands fo kotlin multiplatfom ,
+KMP stands for Kotlin Multiplatform.

+KMP is a feature of Kotlin that allows developers to write code that can be shared across multiple platforms, such as Android, iOS, and the web.
+With Kotlin Multiplatform, developers can use a single codebase to create apps for different platforms, which can save time and effort.

-This project provide a structure that will allow you to create sdks in scalable way to use in all your platforms (backend , frontend)
+This project provides a structure that will allow you to create SDKs in a scalable way to use on all your platforms (backend, frontend).

-This will be useful for you in case you already have your own stand alone projects for each platform and you want to share common code between them without starting from scratch Or you wanna build universal sdks for the supported platforms
+This will be useful for you if you already have your standalone projects for each platform and you want to share common code between them without starting from scratch, or if you want to build universal SDKs for the supported platforms.

 ---